The Meroe pyramids in Sudan are fascinating, these magnificent structures are well off the beaten track, and most definitely not easy to visit.

 In Khartoum it is a lot easier, there is a lot of choice of restaurants that look relatively clean but prices are not that cheap compared to other African countries (8000 SDG for a pizza, 13 USD).

-Getting into Sudan is EXPENSIVE!
-A single entry visa will set you back a whopping 150 USD.
+Visiting Sudan is EXPENSIVE!
+A single entry visa for Sudan will set you back a whopping 150 USD.

 On top of that, you must pay an additional 5000 SDG (8.50 USD) stamp fee and an 11.000 SDG (18.50 USD) registration fee.

-That’s a total of 177 USD per person to get in!
+That’s a total of 177 USD per person to visit Sudan!

 Travel in Sudan is hardcore, even for experienced backpackers.

-If you do still wish to visit there is an easier option than backpacking.
-There are tour groups where you can discover Sudan but a heavy price tag comes attached with it.
+If you do still wish to visit there is an easier option than backpacking through Sudan.
+There are tour groups where you can visit Sudan, but a heavy price tag comes attached to it.

 We’ve been, ticked off the box, will we ever go back?
 Probably not.

-Would we recommend other travelers to visit?
-Only if you are traveling from Cairo to Cape Town or vice versa and must pass through the country.
+Would we recommend other travelers to visit Sudan?
+Our honest opinion is only if you are traveling from Cairo to Cape Town or vice versa and must pass through the country Sudan is worth visiting.
 Otherwise, save your money until tourism has improved drastically.

-Currently, all we can hope for is that the lovely people of Sudan get to live in peace.
+Currently, all we can hope for is that the lovely people of Sudan go back to peace.

 By the way, Africa’s largest country is Algeria!
 Go on, check it out on Google MAPS.
 Before 2011 Sudan was the largest until the country split into two – Sudan & South Sudan